carrier-io/jvm-profiler/README.md

 for each Spark application and identify bottleneck of name node.
 It could also trace the HDFS file paths each Spark application reads or writes and identify hot files for further optimization.

-This profiler is initially created to profile Spark applications which usually have dozens of or hundreds of processes/machines for a single application, so people could easily correlate metrics of these different processes/machines.
-It is also a generic Java Agent and could be used for any JVM process as well.

 ## How to Build